top of page

 ⏰ Check-in: 7:30 AM | Shotgun Start: 8:30 AM

-Celebrating the Generosity That Keeps Our Mission Thriving
+Honoring the Generosity That Moves Our Mission Forward

 Would you like to tour our office or grab a coffee or meal together to hear more about our work in the community?
 Contact Naomi Thompson, our Director of Development, at: 816.272.0653 or naomi@peacecounseling.org.
 We want to get to know you and personally thank you for supporting our mission.
 To make a donation through our website, please click on the link below.